LucioMascolo/Noise-free-C2-graph/README.md

 DESCRIPTION: remove thermal noise from Single Look Complex (SLC) dual-polarization Interferometric Wide Swath (IW) Sentinel-1 (S1) SAR data with the approach proposed in [Ref]

-The .xml file has to be loaded in the Sentinel Application Platform (SNAP) software by the European Space Agency (ESA), in order to process S1 data

 Input: SLC dual-polarization IW S1 data

 Output: Noise-free C2 matrix, C11, C12_imag, C12_real, C22 .img files (and associated .hdr files)